microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0-beta/New-MgDomainServiceConfigurationRecord.md

 BODYPARAMETER <IMicrosoftGraphDomainDnsRecord>: domainDnsRecord
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: Read-only.
+  - `[Id <String>]`:
   - `[IsOptional <Boolean?>]`: If false, this record must be configured by the customer at the DNS host for Microsoft Online Services to operate correctly with the domain.
   - `[Label <String>]`: Value used when configuring the name of the DNS record at the DNS host.
-  - `[RecordType <String>]`: Indicates what type of DNS record this entity represents.The value can be one of the following: CName, Mx, Srv, TxtKey
+  - `[RecordType <String>]`: Indicates what type of DNS record this entity represents.The value can be one of the following: CName, Mx, Srv, Txt.
-  - `[SupportedService <String>]`: Microsoft Online Service or feature that has a dependency on this DNS record.Can be one of the following values: null, Email, Sharepoint, EmailInternalRelayOnly, OfficeCommunicationsOnline, SharePointDefaultDomain, FullRedelegation, SharePointPublic, OrgIdAuthentication, Yammer, Intune
+  - `[SupportedService <String>]`: Microsoft Online Service or feature that has a dependency on this DNS record.Can be one of the following values: null, Email, Sharepoint, EmailInternalRelayOnly, OfficeCommunicationsOnline, SharePointDefaultDomain, FullRedelegation, SharePointPublic, OrgIdAuthentication, Yammer, Intune.
   - `[Ttl <Int32?>]`: Value to use when configuring the time-to-live (ttl) property of the DNS record at the DNS host.
-Not nullable
+Not nullable.

 INPUTOBJECT <IIdentityDirectoryManagementIdentity>: Identity Parameter
   - `[AdministrativeUnitId <String>]`: key: id of administrativeUnit